-Billings’ New Britain theory is the only hypothesis among all the various possible explanations that vary from the truth as we know it, that presents us information and poses questions that cannot be explained or answered.
+Billings’ New Britain theory is the only hypothesis among all the various possible explanations that varies from the truth as we know it, but which presents us information and poses questions that cannot be explained or answered.
 Unless and until the twin-engine wreck that an Australian army team found in the East New Britain jungle 1945 is rediscovered, this loose end will forever irritate and annoy researchers who take such findings seriously.

 Readers can review the details of Billings’ work by reading my Dec.
 5, 2016 post, New Britain theory presents incredible possibilities.
-Billings’ website Earhart Lockheed Electra Search Project and subtitled “Earhart’s Disappearance Leads to New Britain: Second World War Australian Patrol Finds Tangible Evidence” offers a wealth of information on this unique and fascinating theory.
+You can also go to Billings’ website Earhart Lockheed Electra Search Project and see “Earhart’s Disappearance Leads to New Britain: Second World War Australian Patrol Finds Tangible Evidence” which offers a wealth of information on this unique and fascinating theory.

 Billings has sent me a detailed report on the events of the last three weeks, and it’s presented below.
-I wish he had better news, however, as this aspect of the Earhart search is one that screams for resolution, unlike the others, which are all flat-out lies and disinformation, intended only to keep the public ignorant about Amelia’s sad fate.
+I wish he had better news, as this aspect of the continuing Earhart search is one that screams for resolution, unlike the others, which are all flat-out lies and disinformation, intended only to keep the public ignorant about Amelia’s sad fate.
+(Boldface emphasis mine throughout.)

 SEARCHING FOR THE ELECTRA AND FOR AMELIA AND FRED